 Roadrunner scoffed, wincing in pain as he tried to unfasten his harness.
 "We couldn't fly a ship like that.
 Did they teach you something we missed out on?"

 "I guess it's something you gotta have a knack for," Mouse replied.
 "Okay, Jordan.
 Let's take a look at that arm."
-Moise sat across from roadrunner and rested his hand on her shoulder.
-She gradually massaged his bicep, working her way up to the deltoid, to his upper shoulder, and felt the muscles gradually loosening.
+Mouse sat across from him and rested his hand on her shoulder.
+She gradually massaged his bicep, working her way up to the deltoid, to his upper shoulder, and felt the muscles gradually loosen.
 "Relax," Mouse began, "It's going to feel weird, but it won't hurt."
 Within moments, she felt the shoulder pop back into place, and Roadrunner let out a sigh of relief.

 He took a deep breath before speaking, "Thanks."

-Mouse laughed.
+Mouse stood up and laughed.
 "No problem.
 Sorry it got so bumpy.
 With the ship operational, the next step is to assess fuel reserves and figure out where we ended up."